sts10/radiation/README.md

 ```

 Miraculously this worked in irb and it works in program currently, but it seems shaky to me.
 I'd rather have some reg ex magic in that method to extract `"2014-10-13T20+02+32"` from `"../posts/2014-10-13T20+02+32-another-post.html"`.
 Does that make sense?

+#### Installation Process

+I really don't like how I currently require new users to paste that clunk bash function into their `.bash_profile`.
+I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
+Would love any hints/ideas on how to do that.

 #### Permalinks